CMA Data Format for Bank Loan in Excel (Download & Guide)

 The CMA data format usually includes the following sections:

-- Balance Sheet: Shows your company's assets, liabilities, and equity at a specific point in time.
+Balance Sheet: Shows your company's assets, liabilities.
+Also, equity at a specific point in time.

 Step-by-Step Guide to Filling the Template